- Emerging Cultural Leaders

 When does the program happen?

-The 2019 ECL program runs from June to November 2019.
+The ECL program generally runs from June to November each year.
 Participants work through a series of curated activities and receive ongoing mentorship for their own activities.